Date: 24-27 February 2016

 4

-Baan Dong Kum Pho, Baan Na Chuak, Baan Nong Bua, and Baan Klouy Pakuay
+Dong Kum Pho, Baan Na Chuak, Baan Nong Bua, and Baan Klouy Pakuay

 8